drsusmitadas/mesalabs-day4-lab1/content/wednesday/morning-session.md

 Stellar evolution is fun; with it, we can investigate a lot of aspects about stellar physics.
 However, a lot of stars in the universe come with companions, so it is important to have some tools to simulate a star and its companion, simultaneously.
 To this end, `mesa/binary` was conceived.
-In short, `mesa/binary`'s responsability is to make up to two stellar models communicate, by tracking the orbital angular momentum, the masses, and hence the period and separation.
+In short, `mesa/binary`'s responsibility is to make up to two stellar models communicate, by tracking the orbital angular momentum, the masses, and hence the period and separation.
 Routines are implemented to simulate the transfer of mass between the components, as well as processes that affect the angular momentum budget, such as the emission of gravitational radiation.
 The evolution of the stars themselves is still done within `mesa/star`, with its own set of settings that one is used from doing single star evolution.